jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 In case of our new database structure we can have removed our e2:widget.paginate ViewHelper.
 Please update all templates to use the original f:widget.paginate ViewHelper of fluid and maybe remove the maxRecords attribute.

+The labels of the show action selectbox in Plugin (switchableControllerActions) has changed.
+We have added the new action showByTimestamp for DayController.
+So you have to open each plugin and set show action again.